MEC 106 Question Paper June 2025 – One-Glance Clarity Box

 Externalities – The Biggest Topic in MEC 106

 Externalities are the backbone of public economics, and they appeared again prominently in the MEC 106 Question Paper.
+Students are expected to have a knowledge of:- What externalities are

 - Why Markets fail because of externalities